onives/onives/README.md

 - 👋 Hi,안녕 !
 I’m Olive Nives Nameere.
 A self-taught lady dev.
+It's nice to meet you!
 - ..
 My friends call me Nives.
 Outside coding, I love to dance (Afro-Latin to be more specific) and watch series especially kdramas.
 - 👀 I’m interested in becoming a MERN developer, for now.
 - 🌱 I’m currently learning React.js, Redux, Node.js and I'm in love with them 💞️